Virginia Beach teacher charged for making threats against school

 Though this is the first known threat Dupont made against the school, it wasn’t the first set of troubling statements he had made.
 Faculty members told police he had alluded to dying by suicide in the past.

-They said he also made statement along the lines of “If I just pull the pin to [this] canister, the whole school will blow up,” and “It’s not the people outside you need to worry about, it’s the people inside.
+They said he also made statement along the lines of, “If I just pull the pin to [this] canister, the whole school will blow up,” and “It’s not the people outside you need to worry about, it’s the people inside, court documents show.

 Dupont told police he didn’t own any guns and allowed them to search his vehicle and house.
 Even though they didn’t find anything, police still filed for an emergency substantial risk order – perhaps better known as a red flag order.